If the only thing that truly exists is now, the space around us and our connection to Source, then most other things must be distractions.

 Estia has an intelligent approach to wellbeing.
 The ethos is holistic, which is why Kundalini Yoga fits in well.
 Kundalini Yoga is a technology that works on many levels to balance the psyche, the hormones in the body, the spiritual needs of the soul (without being religious), and the function of the brain.

 If you live in or near Jericho and winter strikes cold, get yourself to Estia on 6 King Street and feel better as soon as you walk through the door.
-I hold Kundalini Yoga classes at Estia on Fridays 5:15 – 6:15pm and at my studio in Summertown 52 Lonsdale Road on Saturdays 10:30am.
+I hold Kundalini Yoga classes at Estia some Fridays, and at my studio in Summertown 52 Lonsdale Road on Thursdays at 6pm.
 You are most welcome to both.

 The transitions between seasons offer a wonderful chance to re-align with the flow of nature and can help with difficult emotional hurdles such as acceptance, and letting go.